ianfhunter/ianfhunter.github.io/README.md

 Open an issue to share feedback or propose features.
 Star the repo if you like it! 🌟

+Also, help wanted to improve the "visual" of the template so please !
+Help me !
+REALLY.
+I BEG YOU.

 ## How do I customize this for my needs?

 Things to modify to make it yours: